Subscribe now to help us celebrate 51 years of ground-breaking theatre! Current subscribers can renew their packages for the 2017-18 Season by:

 "Powerful storytelling and universal appeal." – INDEPENDENT

 In an indoor Astroturf soccer field in suburban Middle America, the Wolves soccer team prepares for the upcoming College Showcase, and every point counts.
 Between the sprints and drills, however, these young women navigate even trickier terrain: the emotional path to adulthood.
-Powerfully and intimately rendered, The Wolves by Sarah DeLappe is the winner of MTC’s 2016 Sky Cooper Prize.
+Powerfully and intimately rendered, The Wolves by Sarah DeLappe is a 2017 Pulitzer Prize finalist and the winner of MTC’s 2016 Sky Cooper Prize.

 By Young Jean Lee